petermr/dictionary/ethics_statement_project/ethics_statement_project.md

 The WikiProject page
 https://www.wikidata.org/wiki/Wikidata:WikiProject_Ethics
 # 3. Test Mini-Corpora - Using `pygetpapers`
 I have created two mini-corpora, both of them with slightly different queries.
-Since they are too large (1000 and 2000 papers, respectively), I've uploaded the JSON file containing the metadata for the individual corpus.
+Since they are too large (1000 and 2000 papers, respectively), I've uploaded only the metadata (JSON files) of these corpora.
 ## 3.1.
 Mini-Corpus #1
 ```
 pygetpapers -q (METHODS:'ethics statement') -k 1000 -x -o ethics_statement_corpus_1000